CCC-S/CPU_Schedule_Algorithm/README.md

 ### Main.java

 The entry point of the program.
-It creates a new CPU object and begain the work.
+It creates a new CPU object and begins the work.

 ### CPU.java